brainpicture/tkml/readme.md

 ```

 This configuration:
-1. Uses a single Nginx config file without requiring additional template files
+1. Uses only standard Nginx modules (sub_filter)
-2. Automatically wraps .tkml content when accessed directly in browser
+2. Automatically wraps TKML content when accessed directly in browser
 3. Serves raw TKML when requested with proper headers
-4. Requires no additional modules or files
+4. No additional modules required

-Note: This is the simplest possible setup, though it might need adjustments depending on your specific needs (like handling special characters in TKML content).
+The solution works by wrapping the response content in HTML template using `sub_filter` directives to add content before and after the TKML file content.